Mohammad9760/PostProcessing_Cookbook/Chapters/Grayscaling/grayscaling.md

 # Grayscaling
 ![grayscaled render](./grayscaling.png)
-an image can be broken down into two components: the [Chroma](https://en.wikipedia.org/wiki/Chrominance) (Color) and the [Luma](https://en.wikipedia.org/wiki/Luma_(video)) (Brightness). if we desaturate an image completely (remove color), what is left is the [Grayscaled](https://en.wikipedia.org/wiki/Grayscale) version of that image. some people might refer to grayscale as "black and white", however that's not a technically accurate term for that. black and white would mean that all the pixels of the image is either black or white, the image would be made of only 2 colors ([Binary Image](https://en.wikipedia.org/wiki/Binary_image)). a grayscale image on the other hand could be made of 50 shades of gray (usually much more).<br>
+an image can be broken down into two components: the [Chroma](https://en.wikipedia.org/wiki/Chrominance) (Color) and the [Luma](https://en.wikipedia.org/wiki/Luma_(video)) (Brightness). if we desaturate an image completely (remove color), what is left is the [Grayscaled](https://en.wikipedia.org/wiki/Grayscale) version of that image. <br>
+some people might refer to grayscale as "black and white", however that's not a technically accurate term for that. black and white would mean that all the pixels of the image is either black or white, the image would be made of only 2 colors ([Binary Image](https://en.wikipedia.org/wiki/Binary_image)). a grayscale image on the other hand could be made of 50 shades of gray (usually much more).<br>
 <br>
 ## How It Works?
 to grayscale the screen our fragment shader runs for every pixel and replace the color with a shade of gray that represents the brightness of that pixel.<br>